a-correia/tibber-technical-case/CleaningService/README.md

 This was the first time I worked with .NET.
 I decided to do it as a learning exercise and tried to follow good practices and conventions.

 I used the Rider IDE on an Intel Macbook.
-I didn't have the opportunity to test it in different architectures/operation systems but please let me know if you have any problem or question.
+I didn't have the opportunity to test it in a different architectures/operation systems but please let me know if you have any problem or question.

 ## TODO
 - Add integration tests using Docker.